akankcha851/Arithometer/README.md

 ARITHOMETER

-This is a simple calculator made usinh HTML,CSS and JS.
+This is a simple calculator made using HTML,CSS and JS.